 All but two states require drivers to have car insurance.
 That said, there is no one country-wide rule when it comes to how much car insurance you have to have.
 Each state has a different minimum amount of car insurance that drivers must obtain in order to legally drive on public roads.
 In other words, how much auto insurance coverage you legally need depends on the state you live in.

 Some states only require liability insurance, which covers bodily injury (BI) and property damage (PD) you do to someone else.
-Some require extra medical coverage or what’s often known as personal injury protection (PIP), which covers health care bills you or your passengers incur.
-And some require uninsured and/or underinsured motorist insurance, which cover you if you get into an accident with someone who has no-or-limited coverage of their own.
+Other states might require extra medical coverage or what’s often known as personal injury protection (PIP), which covers health care bills you or your passengers incur.
+And some states might require uninsured and/or underinsured motorist insurance, but then in other states this type of coverage could be optional.

 If you’re confused, there's good news: You really only have to worry about the requirements where you live, so you can jump to your home state and make sure your coverage fits the mandatory minimums.

 Notes: California also helps low-income drivers who otherwise would not procure car insurance get a policy through the California Automobile Assigned Risk Plan.
-The minimum liability limits for one of these policies is 10/20/3.
+The minimum liability limits for one of these policies is 15/30/5.

 Notes: Indiana specifies insurers include UM/UMI at $25,000 per person and $50,000 per accident unless it is expressly rejected in writing.

 Notes: Michigan requires drivers to carry PIP coverage, though the exact amount required depends on the type and amount of health insurance coverage they have.
 Michigan also requires property protection insurance (PPI), with a minimum limit of $1 million in property damage coverage.
 PPI can cover damages regardless of who caused the accident, as Michigan is a no fault state.

 Notes: Insurers have to offer uninsured/underinsured motorist coverage but it can be declined by the driver in writing.